Travelling with your dog

 Travelling by car

-The car is usually the best and most common method of travel with dogs and chances are your dog has already ridden in it for trips to the vet or the park.
-However, it's fair to say that some dogs suffer anxiety when riding in cars so try to make the experience as enjoyable for him as possible by ensuring you vary the end destination.
-For example, if he only ever travels by car to visit the vets, he may associate the car with negative experiences.
-Take him to the beach, the park or the pet shop to get a treat however and he may start to look forward to road travel!
+The car is usually the best and most common method of travel with dogs and chances are your dog has already travelled in one.
+However, it's fair to say that some dogs suffer anxiety when travelling in cars so try to make the experience as enjoyable as possible by ensuring you vary the end destination.
+For example, if your dog has only ever travels by car to visit the vet, they may associate the car with negative experiences.
+Go to the beach, the park or the pet shop to get a treat and they may start to look forward to car travel!

-If your dog is still restless and unable to settle in the car, long journeys may not be advisable and anti-anxiety medications are available from your vet if necessary.
+If your dog is still restless and unable to settle in the car, long journeys may not be advisable.
+Anti-anxiety medications are available from your vet if necessary.
 If your dog is happy to travel on long trips, remember that much like humans, dogs need to stretch their legs and relieve themselves, so make sure you plan to stop every 3-5 hours.
-All dogs are different though so if you know your dog is likely to get restless every couple of hours then make your stops more frequent.
+All dogs are different so if you know your dog is likely to get restless every couple of hours make the stops more frequent.

 What to take